IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Even if you’ve signed up for phone banking, ensure that you read through your bank’s

 verification procedure and do not divulge any unnecessary information.
-If salespeople or sign
+If salespeople

-identification, only reveal it if it is absolutely necessary.
+any personal identification, only reveal it if it is absolutely necessary.

 Lock down your hardware

-Since we use devices so often throughout the day, set up password protection for your phone, laptop,
+Since we use devices so often throughout the day, set up password protection for your

-tablet, and other devices, Even if you trust the people at home or at work, there are threats of
+phone, laptop, tablet, and other devices, Even if you trust the people at home or at

-break-ins putting your data at risk.
-Downloading anti-malware apps and software is also good-to-have
+work, there are threats of break-ins putting your data at risk.
+Downloading anti-malware

 Social Media Safeguards

-Secure your social media profiles (Facebook, Google, Dropbox, Apple ID, Microsoft, Twitter)
+Secure your social media profiles (Facebook, Google, Dropbox, Apple ID, Microsoft,

-with two-factor authentication.
-That means that whenever you log in, you’ll need a code that the
+Twitter) with two-factor authentication.
+That means that whenever you log in, you’ll

-site sends to your mobile phone along with your password to enter.
-Although it may seem
+need a code that the site sends to your mobile phone along with your password to

-time-consuming, it is better to be safe than sorry.
+enter.
+Although it may seem time-consuming, it is better to be safe than sorry.

-While social media is a great tool to share things about your life, the more you share, the
+While social media is a great tool to share things about your life, the more you share,

 0Shares

-2 thoughts on “IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION
+2 thoughts on “IDENTITY THIEF – WAYS TO SAFEGUARD YOUR CREDIT AND PRIVATE INFORMATION

 Leave a Reply